naziajassim/computational_signatures_uncertainty/README.md

 # Computational signatures of uncertainty are reflected in motor cortex excitatory neurochemistry
-This repository contains Rmd analysis scripts for the project **"Neurochemical markers of uncertainty processing in humans"** and Matlab Psychtoolbox scripts for implementation of the probabilistic serial reaction time task (SRT).
+This repository contains Rmd analysis scripts for the project **"Computational signatures of uncertainty are reflected in motor cortex excitatory neurochemistry"** and Matlab Psychtoolbox scripts for implementation of the probabilistic serial reaction time task (SRT).

 Details can be found in the following preprint:
 > Neurochemical markers of uncertainty processing in humans